 What kind of games are you making?

 My goal is to make games for gamers.
-Games that are reminiscent of the days before you had to have blood spilling out of every fully-rendered pore on a character’s face (wait, how does that even-) and before you had to lead the player on a movie-like trip through a better-than-real-looking world just to keep their attention.
+Games that are reminiscent of the days before you had to have blood spilling out of every fully-rendered pore on a character’s face and before you had to lead the player on a movie-like trip through a better-than-real-looking world just to keep their attention.
 Games which focus on great gameplay and being fun, not realistic visuals and online multiplayer progression mechanics.
 Games which are challenging, but never force you into that challenge until it stops being fun.

 When did you start making games?

 Long ago, in an ancient land,